Grover-c13/PokeGOAPI-Java/README.md

 Mostly everything is accessed through the PokemonGo class in the API package.

-The constructor of PokemonGo class requires a AuthInfo object which can be obtained from GoogleLogin().login or PTCLogin().login, and a OkHttpClient object.
+The constructor of PokemonGo class requires a AuthInfo object which can be obtained from GoogleLogin().login or PtcLogin().login, and a OkHttpClient object.

 EG:
 ```java